home-assistant/developers.home-assistant/docs/documenting/standards.md

 If you use a term that is not in the glossary, feel free to add; or improve the definition of an existing term.

-Additionally, we have a terminology tooltip available, that can be added to works everywhere in the documentation.
-This tooltip will show a definition of the term when the user hovers over it and provides a link for more information.
-This provides instant context to terminology a user might not be familiar with.
+Additionally, we have a terminology tooltip available, that can be added and works everywhere in the documentation.
+This tooltip will show a definition of the term when the user hovers over it with a link for more information.
+It provides instant context to terminology an user might not be familiar with.

 The syntax for adding terminology tooltips is: